dzekelid/bounding/_listings/predix/v1collectionscollectionnamespatialquerybboxinteracts-get-openapi.md

 paths:
   /v1/collections/{collectionName}/spatial-query/bbox-interacts:
     get:
-      summary: Returns collection assets in specified bounding box
+      summary: Return collection features in specified bounding box
       description: |-
-        Returns all assets in the specified collection whose latest location exist within the specified bounding box.
+        Returns all features in the specified collection that exist fully or partially within the specified bounding box.
 The bounding box is defined by two coordinates in the EPSG:4326 (WGS84) (for further details see http://epsg.io/4326):

         * left (longitude), bottom (latitude)

         * right (longitude), top (latitude)
-        The results can be filtered by including key and value pairs to match in location meta data.
-      operationId: returns-all-assets-in-the-specified-collection-whose-latest-location-exist-within-the-specified-boun
+      operationId: returns-all-features-in-the-specified-collection-that-exist-fully-orpartially-within-the-specified-b
       x-api-path-slug: v1collectionscollectionnamespatialquerybboxinteracts-get
+      parameters:
+      - in: query
+        name: No Name
+      responses:
+        200:
+          description: OK
+      tags:
+      - Return
+      - Collection
+      - Features
+      - In
+      - Specified
+      - Bounding
+      - Box
+  /v1/collections/{collectionName}/cluster:
+    get:
+      summary: Returns clustered assets in a specified bounding box
+      description: |-
+        Returns clusters of assets in the specified collection whose latest location exists within the specified bounding box.
+The clusters can also optionally be filtered by a single key-value pair.
+      operationId: returns-clusters-of-assets-in-the-specified-collection-whose-latest-location-exists-within-the-speci
+      x-api-path-slug: v1collectionscollectionnamecluster-get
       parameters:
       - in: query
         name: No Name